Subjects

 Highlight: The period between 1918-1923 saw multiple attempted coups from both communist and nationalist forces, highlighting the fragility of the new democracy.

 The Spartacist Uprising of January 1919 represented the most serious left-wing challenge to the Weimar Republic leader Friedrich Ebert.
 Led by Karl Liebknecht and Rosa Luxemburg, 50,000 communist revolutionaries attempted to seize power in Berlin.
-The government responded by deploying the army and Freikorps rightโˆ’wingparamilitarygroupsright-wing paramilitary groups, who violently suppressed the uprising and executed its leaders.
+The government responded by deploying the army and Freikorps rightwingparamilitarygroupsright-wing paramilitary groups, who violently suppressed the uprising and executed its leaders.

 The right-wing Kapp Putsch of 1920 demonstrated the military's disloyalty to the republic.
 When Wolfgang Kapp led an attempted coup using army units, the military refused to defend the government.
 The putsch only failed because of a general strike by Berlin workers who remained loyal to the republic.
 This event exposed critical weaknesses of the Weimar Constitution and the government's dependence on civilian support.

-1918-1929 The Heimar Retublic
+1918-1929 The Weimar Republic

-1 Germany of the end op WW1, 1918.
+1 Germany at the end op WW1, 1918

-What the Weimar Reuplic
+2 What was the Weimar Reuplic

-The Treaty of Versailles
+3 The Treaty of Versalles

-Access to all documents
+• Access to all documents

-Improve your grades
+• Improve your grades

-Join milions of students
+• Join milions of students

 Political Violence and the Crisis of Authority